GreatCowBASIC/Help/output/md/hpwm_fixed_mode.md

     #define PWM_Freq 38      'Frequency of PWM in KHz
     #define PWM_Duty 50      'Duty cycle of PWM (%)

-    PWMOn    'Will enable CCP1/PWM Only
+    PWMOn    'Will enable CCP1/PWM Only          ' <<< the PWMOn instruction (legacy, channel 1 only)

     wait 10 s                'Wait 10 s